inaos/jam/README.md

 Since we can not add/replace constructors if a class was already loaded we can not offer to replace a hot constructor.
 However, we can only hope that if a constructor is expensive the actual work would be sourced to another method which we could replace instead.
-If this is also not possible we have to do the replacement more coarse grained by replaceing also the code which instanstiates the object whith the hot constructor.
+If this is also not possible we have to do the replacement more coarse grained by replaceing also the code which instanstiates the object with the hot constructor.

 ## Getting started with a new project